SwiftCode123/TryHackMe-Room-Writeups/Phishing Analysis/Phishing Analysis Fundamentals/README.md

 ### Identify the domain used in the following email address: `hatsalesman@tryhatme.com`

-- The domain comes after the `@` symbol and specifics the mail server responsible for receiving the message
+- The domain comes after the `@` symbol and specifies the mail server responsible for receiving the message

 - Answer: `tryhatme.com`